platformsh/platformsh-docs/toolstacks/drupal/redis.rst

 The advantage of using :term:`environment variables` is that these won't be used in your local build where you might not have Redis installed.

 Add the following :term:`environment variables` using the Platform UI.
+Note, if you set a directory in the make file you will need to alter the variables to match.

 ``drupal:cache_backends``